iberoje4321/pdsnd_github/README.md

 The project made use of Python to explore data related to bike share from three cities, "Chicago, New York City and Washington".

 ### Files used
-In order to complete this project, I wrote a Python script named bikeshare.py, I also used the three city dataset files.
-The names of the dataset are, "chicago.csv, new_york_city.csv, washington.csv"
+In order to complete this project, I used a Python script named bikeshare.py, I also used the three city dataset files.
+The dataset used was provided by a bikeshare company named Motiva.

 ### Credits
 I gained better understanding by reading other peoples project.
 The websites I viewed is listed below;